dapperlabs/studio-platform-smart-contracts/README.md

 - CreateSeries: Mints a new series onto Flow
 - CloseSeries: Stops any new Editions from using the specified series
 ### Sets
-Sets are categories: `Greatest Touchdowns` or similar.
-Sets have a unique name.An Edition must have a SetID to be created.
+Sets are categories.
+Sets have a unique name.
+An Edition must have a SetID to be created.
 Sets do not close and cannot be retired.
 Sets contain a dictionary of all the SetID/PlayID combinations that exist within an Edition.
 This is checked everytime a new Edition is created to ensure they are unique.